cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP ServiceClient serviceClient = new ServiceClient(clientConfig);

-  // Fetch Service information using the Service in the PurchaseApp example ServiceMeta serviceMeta = serviceClient.get("PurchaseApp", "CatalogLookup");
+  // Fetch service information using the service in the PurchaseApp example ServiceMeta serviceMeta = serviceClient.get("PurchaseApp", "CatalogLookup");